mstksg/inCode/copy/entries/advent-com.md

 > *exactly how many seconds would they have needed to wait for that message to
 > appear?*

 This one is just $t$, which we solved for in the last part!
-Again, we need to remember to `round` it before we submit.
+This time, we do need to remember to `round` it before we submit.

 Message in the Stars
 --------------------